 • Participants pitch in with set up, test design and evaluation.

-The lessons take place at the foot of the beautiful Holston Mountains, along the banks of the South Holston River in Bristol, Tennessee.
+The lessons take place at the foot of the beautiful Holston Mountains, along the banks of the South Holston River in Bristol, Tennessee or on one of many amazing training facilities in the Boston/Thomasville, Georgia area.
 Click here to learn about the Bristol training grounds.

 Private Lessons – Northeast Tennessee & South Georgia